eunicey/snake-game/README.md

 - Add shadow to snake and donut
 - Improve donut resolution
 - Homer's mouth opens when it gets closer to the donut
-- Animate glow feature once player passes high score
+- Animate glow feature once the player passes the current high score